vippsas/vipps-report-api/report-api-faq.md

 ## What information can I get hold of?

+The Report API provides information about all payments that are processed by Vipps MobilePay.

 Right now the only data that is available is the same data that is already available in the settlement reports on [portal.vipps.no](https://portal.vipps.no),